 A survey of the major trends in the literature of Hispanic America.
-Extensive reading of representative works.
-SPAN 431 covers the 20th century and is offered every two years.
+Extensive reading and analysis of representative works.
+SPAN 431 covers the contemporary literature.
+Offered when there is sufficient student interest.

 Prerequisite: Upper-level Spanish-language courses or sufficient background in Spanish